-Destination data refers to both the intended and actual destinations of students when they leave BCCS.
-In order to meet Gatsby Benhcmark 3, as well as ensure students have an appropriate destination, the school is expected to report on intended destinations of all Yr 11 students as wellas track final destinations of Yr 11 leavers for up to three years.
+Destination data refers to both the intended and actual destinations of students when they leave Trinity Academy.
+In order to meet Gatsby Benchmark 3, as well as ensure students have an appropriate destination, the school is expected to report on intended destinations of all Yr 11 students as well as track final destinations of Yr 11 leavers for up to three years.
 Destination information should be used to develop the CEIAG programme and support students in making informed next step decisions.
 It is important that subject leaders are aware of the destinations of students and in particular the proportion of students that chose to take up their subject at the next level.

-Overview Destination Data for BCCS is published on the Futures webpage here.
-For a more detailed breakdown please contact Paul Mann.
+Overview Destination Data for Trinity Academy will be published on the Futures webpage.
+For more information contact Joel Brisk. .

-What websites are recommend to support students when making Career choices?
+What websites are recommended to support students when making Career choices?